tducret/revolut-python/README.md

 - [ ] Create a tool to exchange automatically a currency when it grows
 - [x] Create the PIP package
 - [x] Create the Docker image
+- [ ] Implement the function to get the last transactions